MateMonkey/ios.MateMonkey/README.md

 ## To Do ##

-* implement adding dealers
+* cleanup and small refactors
-* implement notification system
+* design launch screen
 * localize and translate to German

 ## Development Roadmap ##